Southwest Credit Cards

 - Bags are always free.
 Unlike almost all other airlines, Southwest doesn't charge extra for checked bags.
 Therefore, you don't need to get their credit cards to get a checked bag benefit.

 - Primary Rental Car Insurance (Business Premier only).
-The Southwest Business Premier card comes with primary rental car insurance.
+The Southwest Business Premier Card comes with primary rental car insurance.
 Unlike the secondary insurance that comes with most other credit cards, if you get in an accident, you won't need to involve your auto insurance company.
-The personal version of the Premier card does not come with this benefit.
+The personal version of the Premier Card does not come with this benefit.
 Credit Cards That Provide “Primary” Rental Car Coverage.

 - Access to the Visa Signature Luxury Hotel Collection.
 As with all Visa Signature cards, you'll get access to Visa's luxury hotel program.
 Whenever you book one of the 900+ participating hotels, you'll receive a set of valuable benefits, including free breakfast, late check-out, and a $25 food and beverage credit.
-The Visa program has slightly weaker benefits than the other luxury hotel programs, but includes a number of more affordable hotel options, and a price guarantee.
+The Visa program has slightly weaker benefits than the other luxury hotel programs, but includes a larger number of more affordable hotel options and a best price guarantee.
 Take Advantage of Luxury Hotel Programs for Valuable Extra Perks.

 - Access to Visa Signature Offers.
 Your card entitles you to a set of special offers available from Visa.

-In addition, the Priority card has the following additional benefits:
+In addition, the Priority Card has the following additional benefits:

 - 20% inflight purchase discount.